Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Introduction

 \section{Introduction}

-When an atom or a molecule is exposed to the strong laser field, the coulomb potential of the nucleus is superimposed with the electric field, resulting in the bending of one side of the potential barrier and opening a possibility for the electron wave packet (EWP) to tunnel out of the barrier.
+When an atom or a molecule is exposed to the strong laser field, the coulomb potential is bent by the electric field, with forming a barrier of which the electron wave packet (EWP) can tunnel out.
 The laser-induced tunneling ionization is the first step of a broad range of strong-field ultrafast processes, such as above-threshold ionization (ATI) \cite{Agostini1979, Yang1993, Paulus1994, Lewenstein1995}, high-order harmonic generation (HHG) \cite{McPherson1987, Huillier1991, Corkum1993, Krausz2009}, and nonsequential double ionization (NSDI) \cite{Niikura2003, Zeidler2005, Becker2012}.
 These processes can be well understood with strong-field approximations (SFA) \cite{Keldysh,Faisal,Reiss,Lewenstein1994,Milosevic2006}.
 The use of saddle-point theory \cite{Lewenstein1994,Milosevic2006} in SFA also allows one to describe the ionized EWPs in form of the complex electron trajectory, giving an intuitive semiclassical physical picture of these processes.
 The ionized EWPs carry the phase and structural information of the bound electronic states as well as the instantaneous information of the electric field at the time of tunneling.
-Therefore, the photoelectron momentum distribution (PMD) of atoms or molecules, associated with ionized EWPs in intense laser fields, can be used to retrieve the information of the electric orbital \cite{Meckel2008, Murray2011, Gao2017}, the ionization dynamics \cite{Xie2012, Wang2017}, and the influence of the ionic Coulomb potential \cite{Huismans2011, TMYan2010}.
+Therefore, the photoelectron momentum distribution (PMD) of atoms or molecules, associated with ionized EWPs, can be used to probe the electronic structure \cite{Meckel2008, Murray2011, Gao2017}, the ionization dynamics \cite{Xie2012, Wang2017}, and the Coulomb effect \cite{Huismans2011, TMYan2010}.